Topics Map > Human Resource System (HRS) > HRS Human Resources Administration

 - Go to Compensation tab.

-- Update the Compensation Rate to the appropriate rate (monthly or hourly).
+- Update the Compensation Rate to the appropriate rate (annual or hourly).

-- Change Frequency to H for hourly or M for monthly
+- Change Frequency to H for hourly or B or 9B for annual

 - Click the Default Pay Components button to ensure all related codes (visible and hidden) are updated appropriately